 Collect signatures and help get this issue raised in Parliament!

 Download and print our Parliament Petition here: (English version, or French version).
-Use it to collect signatures and then get in touch so we can arrange how to collect them or explain how you can submit them directly.
+Use it to collect signatures and then so we can arrange how to collect them or explain how you can submit them directly.
 This is one of the most important steps you can take, so please help out!

 Sign the Mexico petition and add your name to the call for justice for the families of the 43 missing students!

 The case of Ayotzinapa is, unfortunately, one of many injustices in Mexico.
 Sign the Canada petition and tell the Canadian government that Mexico is not a “safe country”!